ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-All schools and communities have students who could potentially drop out of school and/or engage in destructive behaviors such as absenteeism, performing below their potential academically, substance abuse, bullying, cyberbullying, suicidal ideation, physical violence or engaging in self-harm and other destructive or dangerous behaviors.
-Additionally, schools and communities may have environmental, resource or policy issues inadvertently contributing to student failure and harmful behaviors (Holcomb-McCoy, 2007).
-These behaviors can have devastating lifelong implications and often stem from social/ emotional concerns including: low self-esteem, family and relationship problems, grief, trauma, neglect, abuse and/or substance use.
-Implementing trauma-informed practices may help staff with interventions while maintaining sensitivity to students (Haviland, 2017).
+All schools and communities have students who could potentially drop out of school and/or engage in disadvantageous behaviors, such as absenteeism, performing below their potential academically, substance abuse, bullying, cyberbullying, suicidal ideation, physical violence, or engaging in self-harm and other destructive or dangerous behaviors.
+Additionally, schools and communities may have policy, environmental or resource issues that leave students vulnerable to disadvantageous behavior (Holcomb-McCoy, 2022).
+These behaviors may have lifelong implications and often stem from social/ emotional concerns, including low self-esteem, identity issues, family and relationship problems, grief, trauma, neglect, abuse and/or substance use.

 The School Counselor's Role

-The school counselor advocates for school-based interventions and mental health referrals before moving toward expulsion or other disciplinary measures and provides proactive leadership in identifying, preventing and intervening with student at-risk behaviors.
 Using data to develop and assess preventive and responsive services to address these risks is an integral part of a school counseling program.
-The school counselor collaborates with staff, schoolwide teams, parents/guardians and the community to identify students who are participating in harmful behaviors and intervenes with these students to limit or eliminate the risk of harm or negative consequences.
-White and Kelly (2010) delineated many evidence-based practices school counselors can use to address protective and risk factors.
-School counselors take a leadership role in enhancing students’ strengths and reducing their risk factors by:
+School counselors collaborate with staff, school teams, other students, families, and the community to identify students participating in harmful behaviors and intervene with these students to limit or eliminate the risk of harm or negative consequences.

-• providing school counseling classroom and group lessons to increase student knowledge and awareness of the dangers of harmful behaviors as well as cultivating attitudes and skills that promote success such as resiliency, grit and a growth mindset
+• Provide preventive schoolwide initiatives and classroom lessons to increase student knowledge and awareness of the dangers of harmful behaviors, as well as to cultivate mindsets and behaviors promoting student success, including learning strategies, self-management skills and social skills

-• referring students and families to appropriate support services and community agencies
+• Collaborate and consult with families to increase involvement, including referring students and families to support services and community agencies

-• collaborating with school staff to identify and assist students in crisis
+• Collaborate with school administration and community members to identify and assist students in crisis

-• conducting staff development for school and district staff
+• Conduct staff development for school and district staff on prevention and intervention of harmful behaviors

-• advocating for changes in the school and community to promote resilience, success and equitable access to needed resources
+• Advocate for changes in the school and community that promote well-being, success and equitable access to resources

 Summary

-By implementing a school counseling program, school counselors collaborate with other educators and stakeholders to provide prevention, early identification and trauma-informed interventions for all students to minimize or eliminate harmful behaviors placing students at risk.
+School counselors design and implement school counseling programs that prevent harmful behaviors, while also taking proactive leadership to identify and intervene with students who demonstrate these behaviors.
+As a part of this program, school counselors collaborate with other educators and stakeholders to provide prevention, early identification, and trauma-informed interventions for all students to minimize or eliminate harmful and disadvantageous behaviors.

 References